 As with all Wander Women Retreats, we seek to be mindful travelers in our destination by partnering with small, locally-owned businesses and traveling as low-waste as possible.

 This eight day retreat will be held from May 26 – June 2nd, 2022, and costs $3,500.

 • Seven nights of unique shared accommodation

 • Daily yoga

 • Professional photos of the trip

-• Additional meals or activities not specific in the itinerary
+• Additional meals, alcohol or activities not specified in the itinerary

 • Mandatory travel insurance

-Subject to change, and expect surprises, but here’s the general idea.
+Subject to change, but you’re going to have a magical time — here’s the general idea!